capjamesg/mdn-mf2/microformats.md

 ## Microformats rel property examples

 There are some microformats that are applied to a page by using a special `rel=` property.
 These microformats describe a relation between a current document and a linked document.
-For a full list of these, see the [rel property](https://microformats.org/wiki/rel-values) on the microformats wiki.
+For a full list of these, see the official [rel property registry](http://microformats.org/wiki/rel-registrys) on the microformats wiki.

 ### rel=author